mindscan-de/CorrectFiles/README.md

 After being able to recover these data, i want to make encoding as fast as possible, and the solver to solve as robust as possible, maybe in an iterative sodoku style, when a very complicated erasure pattern is found, which is solvable, if you solve it in the correct order.

+## Algorithms
+We may or may not find some cool (unusual) and/or fast algorithms along the way.
+My hope is maybe we can find a high performance Reed-Solomon-Encoder and or Decoder along this journey.

+I had some background in signal ransmission theory and channel coding, but most of my knowledge vanished so I also want to recover my lost knowledge about this.
+This project is the perfect challenge and reason to recover some of my former knowledge.